Gas & Bloating Home Remedy With Dill

 I made a face, thanking my lucky stars that we were talking over the phone and not face to face so she couldn’t see my exasperated expression.
 No matter how old I get, I don’t doubt my mother’s wisdom!
 I figured I may as well give her gas and bloating home remedy a whirl.

-My Mother recommended that I chew on both dill and fennel seeds taken in equal amounts, after every meal, including breakfast.
+My Mother recommended that I chew on both dill and fennel seeds taken in equal amounts after every meal, including breakfast.
 I also tried taking a drop of dill essential oil in a glass of water.
 And now, no more bloating, gas or intestinal discomfort!
-I also noticed reduced PMS during the monthly cycle.
-The only (good) side effect is no more “warning signs”, such as heavy breasts for the impending monthly cycle!
+This natural gas relief helped me feel lighter and even reduced my PMS symptoms.

 Dill, scientifically known as Anethum Graveolens, also known as Indian dill, Shepu, Madhura or Shatapushpa, has been used in many culinary dishes and as medicine for centuries throughout the world.
 Dill seeds, leaves and essential oil can be used in many ways.

 Dill has powerful monoterpenes, like limonene, carvone and anethofuran.
-It also contains flavonoids like vicenin and kaempfeerol.
-Dill is a good source of vitamin A and C .
-It has trace amount of folate, iron and manganese.
+It also contains flavonoids like vicenin and kaempferol.
+Dill is a good source of vitamin A and C. It has trace amounts of folate, iron and manganese.
 Dill is a good source of calcium.

 According to Ayurveda, dill has a Katu (pungent) and Tikta (bitter) taste.
 It is ushna, or hot, in nature.
-It balances Vata and Kapha, but consumed in excess amount increases Pitta dosha.
+It balances Vata and Kapha, but consumed in excess amounts increases Pitta dosha.

-• Add one Tablespoon each Dill and fennel seeds to one cup boiling water.
+• Add one Tablespoon each of Dill and fennel seeds to one cup of boiling water.
 Reduce the water level to half (½ cup).
 Let it cool down.
-Drink 2-3 tablespoon of this water after the meals.
+Drink 2-3 tablespoons of this water after meals.

-• Add a drop of dill essential oil to one cup water.
+• Add a drop of dill essential oil to one cup of water.
 Sip as needed.

-• Dill leaves are used as an herb in soups, salads or as a vegetable by itself with Moong Dahl.
+Dill leaves are used as an herb in soups, salads, or as a vegetable by themselves with Moong Dahl.

 • ½ tablespoon Dill seeds